hostmobility/documentation/docs/system/sdk/sdk.md

 version.
 In this case, the name is `poky-glibc-x86_64-console-hostmobility-image-cortexa53-crypto-imx8mp-var-dart-hmx1-toolchain-4.0.13.sh`

+**Note:** the console-hostmobility-image should include more packages for more debugging purpose:
+- IMAGE_INSTALL
+    - gdb, for debug on target machine
+    - gdbserver, for debug on target machine
+    - glibc-dbg, for debug on target machine
+    - packagegroup-sdk-target

 ## Installation

 The SDK is installed by running the installer from the build step above.